 |The members of the board have a collective responsibility and legal obligation to promote the interests of the group, and are collectively responsible for defining corporate governance arrangements.
 Ultimate responsibility for the quality of, and approach to, corporate governance lies with the chair of the board.

-The board consists of four directors of which two are executive and two are independent non-executives.
+The board consists of five directors of which two are executive and three are non-executives.
 The board is supported by three committees: audit, nomination and remuneration.
 The board intends to appoint additional non-executive directors as its business expands.

 The board reserves for itself a range of key decisions such as strategy, acquisitions, significant contracts and internal controls, to ensure it retains proper direction and control of the group, whilst delegating authority to individual directors who are responsible for the executive management of the business.

 The Code recommends that the role of Chairman and Chief Executive should not be exercised by the same individual.
 The role of Executive Chairman is held by Dr Clifford Gross.
 In light of Dr Gross’ significant, unique and proven expertise, knowledge and industry relationships the board continues to believe that combining the roles of Chairman and Chief Executive remains the right approach at this stage in the Group’s development.
 Under the UK Corporate Governance Code the group is not compliant with the requirement for companies below the FTSE 350 to separate these roles.
 Whilst the board of Tekcapital recognises that it is desirable for the Chairman of the board to be an independent director, Tekcapital’s current size dictates that this is the most efficient and cost-effective mode of operation at this time.
 The board will monitor the appropriateness of the situation and will continue to consider a separation of these roles in the future when the opportunity arises and when it is of a size when it can justify adding an additional non-executive director to the board.